harinboy/harinboy.github.io/_drafts/2023-11-22-UCB_Algorithm2.md

 Basically you observe $\varepsilon_i$ one by one and "stop" at the moment when $\sum_{i=1}^t \varepsilon_i \leq -2\sqrt{t}$ happens.
 There are in total 256 possible outcomes of $\varepsilon_1, \varepsilon_2, ..., \varepsilon_8$, and doing some calculation, or with some help from a computer program, one can verify that there are 20 cases where $\left| \sum_{i=1}^N \varepsilon_i \right| \geq 2\sqrt{N}$ happens.
 That is $20/256 = 0.078125 > 0.0677$.
-So there you go.
-Azuma inequality cannot hold for random lenght $N$.
+This shows that Azuma inequality cannot hold for random length $N$.
 Also for random $\sigma$s since the counter example I gave can also be regarded as bounding the sum of $\varepsilon_i \mathbf{1}\left( i \leq N \right)$.
 You cannot claim that each term is either 1-subGaussian or 0-subGaussian, with $N$ 1-subGaussians.